UbiquityRobotics/learn/quick_start/image_no_magni.md

 once you connect with a linux console as discussed above.

     sudo systemctl disable magni-base

+### The GUI

+The GUI is provided for debugging purposes only.
+The primary method of using this image is headless via SSH.
+Minor GUI issues probably exist, but we don't have the resources to address them.

+If you are trying to connect to Wifi from the GUI you must first disconnect from the ubiquityrobotXXXX network

 ### Disabling The Automatic Startup of roscore
 The Ubiquity Robotics images will start up roscore by default.